 - Many natural deodorants contain essential oils.
 These oils are obtained from nature and add aroma to scented chemical-free goods.
 Many essential oils also have additional advantages, such as coriander, which is a natural fungicide.

-There are several reasons why a person would consider switching, but the fundamental reason most people choose a natural deodorant over a conventional one is the chemicals in the ingredient list.
+There are several reasons why a person would consider switching to an all natural deodorant, but the fundamental reason most people choose a natural deodorant over a conventional one is the chemicals in the ingredient list.
 So, are there any antiperspirant deodorant chemicals you should avoid?
 The fact is that many cosmetic and hygiene products, including deodorant, include a laundry list of chemicals.
 Although the components in your typical antiperspirant deodorant are safe, you may want extra reassurance.
 One of the most contentious charges leveled against antiperspirant deodorants is that the aluminum-based chemicals and parabens included inside them can be absorbed through the skin and cause breast cancer.

 While natural deodorants can help minimize armpit odor, they will not reduce perspiration as effectively as an antiperspirant.
 Natural deodorants often contain ingredients that help absorb moisture, but these substances aren't as efficient as antiperspirant solutions, which actually clog the pores that cause sweating.
 But this isn't always a negative thing!
 Sweating is a normal process.
 Furthermore, you may not be sweating as much as you believe.